Ferdinand Gerz: Career

 Gerz qualified as a crew member for the German squad in the men's 470 class at the 2012 Summer Olympics in London by placing fifteenth and receiving a berth from the ISAF World Championships in Perth, Western Australia.
-Teaming with skipper Patrick Follmann in the opening series, the German duo recorded a score of 105 net points to establish a thirteenth-place finish in a fleet of twenty-seven boats.
+Teaming with skipper Patrick Follmann in the opening series, the German duo recorded a score of 105 net points to establish a 13th-place finish in a fleet of 27 boats.